dsmsuite/dsmsuite.github.io/index.md

 And although the impact of poor dependencies can the impact of cyclomatic complexity problems in this area often go undetected. while modularity of cyclomatic complexity issues are easily visible from the IDE.

-Due lack of visibiilit poor architecture ight from start of degrade over time.
+Due lack of visibility poor architecture poor from start of degrade over time.

 Nunit plaatje